woman staring at camera vertical img mid 40s

 Please read the Safety & Side Effects section, as well as the complete Important Safety Information.

-Cunningham Clinic has specialists who have been trained to inject Sculptra and are licensed to practice within Colorado to administer treatment.
-Galderma, the manufacturers of Sculptra, offers an extensive training program, because we believe that proper injection technique and aftercare are crucial to optimizing patient outcomes and delivering the best Sculptra services possible.
+Cunningham Clinic has Sculptra specialists who have been trained to inject Sculptra and are licensed to practice within Colorado to administer treatment.
+Galderma, the manufacturers of Sculptra, offers an extensive training program, because we believe that proper injection technique and aftercare are crucial to optimizing patient outcomes and delivering the best Sculptra treatment services possible.

 Important Safety Information – Indication: Sculptra ® (injectable poly-L-lactic acid) is indicated for use in people with healthy immune systems for the correction of shallow to deep nasolabial fold contour deficiencies and other facial wrinkles.